The Ancient Ballads

 Broadside ballad entitled "A Huy and Cry After Sir John Barlycorn" by Alexander Pennecuik, 1725

 "John Barleycorn" is an English and Scottish folk song.[1]
-The song's protagonist is John Barleycorn, a personification of barley and of the alcoholic beverages made from it: beer and whisky.
+The song's protagonist is John Barleycorn, a personification of barley and of the beer made from it.
 In the song, he suffers indignities, attacks, and death that correspond to the various stages of barley cultivation, such as reaping and malting.

 The song may have its origins in ancient English or Scottish folklore, with written evidence of the song dating it at least as far back as the Elizabethan era.[2]
 It is listed as number 164 in the Roud Folk Song Index.
 The oldest versions are Scottish and include the Scots poem "Quhy Sowld Nocht Allane Honorit Be".
 In 1782, the Scottish poet Robert Burns published his own version of the song, which influenced subsequent versions.